rozallin/rozallin/README.md

 - ⚡ Fun fact: ...
 -->
 # ![Header Banner: Hi!
 I’m Rozallin]( https://imgur.com/5fNef49.png)
 I’m a student in my fourth year (of six) of the [BSc(Hons) Computing and IT](http://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) degree offered by the [Open University](https://www.open.ac.uk).
-I have some proficiency in Python and Java, but I really enjoy web development using HTML, CSS, JavaScript and PHP.
+I have some proficiency in Perl, Python and Java, but I really enjoy web development using HTML, CSS, JavaScript and PHP.

 <!-- Portfolio -->
 <!-- Codepen Showcase -->